OpenNHM/AvaFrame/docs/moduleCom1DFA.rst

 Only available for release thickness:

 3. Via **release thickness file**:
+# TODO: HERE IS A MISTAKE, but not sure what is true:
   - set the flag 'relThFromFile' to False
   - set the flag 'relThFromFile' to True
   - save a raster file with info on release thickness as raster file in